JeromeBau/TravelingTouristProblem/README.md

 # TravelingTouristProblem

-Applying Simulated Annealing to a TSP using European cities
+The goal of this repository is to apply Simulated Annealing to a *Traveling Salesman Problem*.